|since 2012||Ph. D. student, Bioinformatics|

 Three dimensional multicellular spheroids have become an important model in 3D cell biology.
 Most cellular systems such as tissues have a three-dimensional organization.
 In our group, aspects of the development of tissue, living organisms or tumor growth is studied in these systems.
 Since spheroids closely resemble the situation in real tumors in the living organism they are investigated for drug and toxicity screening assays where different drug candidates are evaluated in terms of their therapeutic efficacy.
 We employ fluorescence microscopy, biochemical and molecular biology-based assays.
-In collaboration Nariman Ansari, my particular contribution is to apply three-dimensional segmentation and tracking approaches in order to quantitatively evaluate drug effects on tumor spheroids of T47D human breast cancer cells.
+In collaboration with Nariman Ansari, my particular contribution is to apply three-dimensional segmentation and tracking approaches in order to quantitatively evaluate drug effects on tumor spheroids of T47D human breast cancer cells.